 Yes if it is needed, most people today don’t need a class for that but If they do then one should be given yes

-Yes, and also include LGBTQ+ topics as well as extending the requirement to private companies
+Yes, and include LGBTQ+ topics, and extend the requirement to private companies as well

 Loading the political themes of users that engaged with this discussion